gersonfreire/telegram_framework_bolt/README.md

 ## Deploy library to *Pypi* (Optional)

-If you do not have setuptools library installed, you must run this command in order to create the deploy package:
+If you do not have setuptools library installed, you must run this command in order to create the distribution package using *setup.py*:

 `pip install setuptools`